 With the growing resurgence of cremation in the western world many coffins are now made of thinner and lighter materials such as particle board or low density fibre board in order to minimise the carbon footprint and use of natural resources.
-It has also become standard practice to use these lighter coffins for burials unless a solid wood coffin or casket is specially to be desired.
+It has also become standard practice to use these lighter coffins for burials unless a solid wood coffin or casket is specifically desired.
 Another growing move is to personalise the coffin to the deceased’s lifestyle and personality, for example painting a coffin in a favourite team’s colours or draping the coffin in a themed flag.

 There is emerging interest in eco-friendly coffins made of purely natural materials such as bamboo, willow or banana leaf and it is becoming increasingly popular to use cardboard coffins.
 We offer a large range of natural and cardboard coffins which you can see on our Green Funerals page.

 Please note that our standard price includes a beautiful wood veneer coffin, The Tutbury, at no extra cost.

 - Funeral Vehicles

 - Horse Drawn